 In May 2019, the FASB issued ASU No. 2019-05, Financial Instruments - Credit Losses (Topic 326); Targeted Transition Relief.
 This ASU allows entities to irrevocably elect, upon adoption of ASU 2016-13, the fair value option on financial instruments that (1) were previously recorded at amortized cost and (2) are within the scope of ASC 326-20 if the instruments are eligible for the fair value option under ASC 825-10.
 The fair value option election does not apply to held-to-maturity debt securities.
 Entities are required to make this election on an instrument-by-instrument basis.
-ASU 2019-05 has the same effective date as ASU 2016-13 (i.e., the first quarter of 2020).
+ASU 2019-05 has the same effective date as ASU 2016-13.
 Management does not anticipate any potential impact from the new standard on our consolidated financial statements.